-In addition to responding to calls for service, the Redding Fire Department also provides fire prevention, investigation and other services related to public safety and code compliance. (table 3.28) for the number of incidents between 2014 and 2016 (actuals) and those projected for 2017.
+In addition to responding to calls for service, the Redding Fire Department also provides fire prevention, investigation and other services related to public safety and code compliance.
+See Table 3.36 for the number of incidents between 2014 and 2016 (actuals) and those projected for 2017.